Latina stars JLo and Shakira say Super Bowl halftime performance will be 'message of unity'

-MIAMI — Jennifer Lopez and Shakira will be making history Sunday during the Super Bowl 12-minute halftime extravaganza.
-It’s the first time two Latinas star on that stage and the first time the two global superstars perform together.
+MIAMI — Jennifer Lopez and Shakira will make double history Sunday during the Super Bowl's 12-minute halftime extravaganza — it's the first time two Latinas star on that stage and the first time the two global superstars perform together.

 Before that, Gloria Estefan has been the only Latina to headline the famous halftime show.

-Speaking to reporters from around the world on Thursday at a hotel in Miami, JLo and Shakira called the performance a very important moment for U.S. Latinos.
+Speaking to reporters from around the world Thursday at a hotel in Miami, JLo and Shakira called their upcoming performance a very important moment for U.S. Latinos.

 Both women said they see their performance as an opportunity to convey a message of strength for the community and for women.
 JLo said she will be thinking about her daughter and other girls watching the two women on stage.

-“Two Latinas doing this in this country at this time is just very empowering to us,” said Lopez, a mother of twins.
+“Two Latinas doing this in this country at this time is just very empowering to us,” Lopez, a mother of twins, said.
 “It’s very important for us to convey a message of unity and also to show what a relevant force the Latin community is in this country,” Shakira added.

-The halftime show, say the women, will have an empowering message that honors their Latino roots; the performance will also pay tribute to NBA star Kobe Bryant.

 The Morning Rundown